 Hike in Cortina: Lower Fanes Falls

-A very beautiful hike to the Fanes Waterfalls from "Pian de Loa".
-We'll walk along the canyons and waterfalls trail then heading towards the Giovanni Barbara via ferrata and we'll pass behind the waterfall.
+A very beautiful hike to the Lower Fanes Waterfalls from "Pian de Loa."
+We will walk along the Path of Canyons and Waterfalls, then head towards the Giovanni Barbara via ferrata, and we'll pass behind the waterfall.

 Overview